 Welcome to the North Fork 50 Mile/50K Trail Race!
 This page has about everything you need to know to run the race.
 You can also print out the pdf version of this page above.
 If you have any questions that are not answered here, please feel free to email the race director - email@example.com .

 Saturday, race day:

-The race starts and finishes at the Buffalo Creek Improvement Association (BPIA or "Bippy") Community Hall in Buffalo Creek, Colorado, about 50 miles southwest of Denver (see directions below).
-Bippy is on Buffalo Creek Road/FS 543 just off County Road 126.
+The race starts and finishes at the Buffalo Creek Improvement Association (BPIA or "Bippy") Community Hall on Buffalo Creek Road/FS 543 just off County Road 126 in Buffalo Creek, Colorado, about 50 miles southwest of Denver (see directions below).
+For a map of the parking and start/finish area, click on the BPIA map button above.
+Porta-potties will be in the parking area.

 From the Colorado Springs Area: Take U.S. 24 west to Woodland Park.
 At Woodland Park, go north on CO-67 toward Westcreek and Deckers.
 At Deckers, 67 becomes Highway 126/Deckers Road.
 Continue on 126 (its name changes to Platte River Road and then Pine Valley Road) toward Buffalo Creek.
 It is about 37 miles from Woodland Park to Buffalo Creek, but it could take close to an hour in the dark on race morning.
 As you come down the hill on 126 toward Buffalo Creek, the speed limit reduces to 30 and you will start to see houses.
 Look for Buffalo Creek Road on the left.
-Turn left on Buffalo Creek Road and then turn left again immediately onto the small dirt track to go down into the field for parking behind and below the Community Halal..
+Turn left on Buffalo Creek Road and then turn left again immediately onto the small dirt track to go down into the field for parking behind and below the Community Hall.